rimelq/A-Simulation-Study-of-Bin-Clearing-for-Stacked-Objects-/README.md

 ## What this project is

-This is an EPFL CVLab semester project on robotic bin clearing.
+In this project, we explore robotic bin clearing.
 A UR5e arm fitted with a parallel-jaw gripper has to empty a source bin packed with stacked blocks into a destination bin, one grasp at a time, inside a MuJoCo simulation.
 Every grasp is scored by a hybrid-physics check that decides whether the pick would